 You might have read about the whole ‘leather vs suede’ debate, but this is a bit misleading.
 Suede is a type of leather.
 It’s just got a soft ‘napped’ finish—that raised, slightly fuzzy feeling.
 Suede is made by sanding the underside of the animal hide, which is softer and more flexible than the outer layer, but way less durable.
 This is why suede maintenance is so important.
 All you really need to know is this: polished leather is generally more fancy, and suede is generally more casual.

 Weddings and leather shoes go together like open bars and bad dance moves.
 There are plenty of options here, depending on your suit and the overall wedding vibe.
-At the top of the range, we have the MOTLEY leather dress shoe, hand-made in Tuscany, which is obviously going to complement pretty much anything.
+At the top of the range, we have the DYLAN leather dress shoe, hand-made in Tuscany, which is obviously going to complement pretty much anything.
 But you don’t necessarily have to with go lace-ups.
 A smart loafer like the ASCOTT or CAVARRA would work nicely, too.
 Generally with weddings, you want to avoid anything that looks too corporate – whether that’s your 9–5 work suit, or your standard black Oxfords.
 A little extra effort, and a big scoop of personality, goes a long way.
-(Hello, DUBLIN monk straps…)
+(Hello, DWAYNE monk straps…)

 Let’s be honest, your mates aren’t going to care what’s on your feet.
 But that doesn’t mean you can’t look good on a road trip.
 For summer drives down the coast, we recommend something light and relaxed, like leather driving shoes or moccasins.
 For those winter trips into the mountains, you’re going to need something more sturdy.
-Leather military boots, like the INGRAM, can survive a quick jog across lava (don’t test us on that, just a figure of speech), or you can go with something slightly more snazzy, like sharp leather Chelsea boots or suede Chukkas.
+Leather military boots, like the MASSIMO, can survive a quick jog across lava (don’t test us on that, just a figure of speech), or you can go with something slightly more snazzy, like leather Chelsea boots or suede Chukkas.
 Just throw on some dark denim and a big jacket, and you’re ready to roll.